sotramk/invest/README.md

 # invest
-various programs for helping track investments written in python as a learning experience
+various programs for helping track investments writen in python as a learning experience